gigapixel/rybellion/README.md

 Prerequisite
 ------------
-Ensure you have installed Ruby on your test machine and available to use gem command.
+Ensure your test machine has Ruby installed and available to use gem command.
 * For ruby installation, please check: https://www.ruby-lang.org/en/installation/
 * For Windows user, you need to install DevKit for build cucumber, download from: http://rubyinstaller.org/downloads/